empc313/READ.md-gen/potential-enigma/Develop/README.md

 ## Installation
 node.js
 ## Usage
-Input from users is generated into a READ.me file that is formatted for you
+Input from users is generated into a READ.md file that is formatted for you
 ## Contributing
 N/A
 ## Tests